mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 Not Master - Reset Connection Pool
 ``````````````````````````````````

-This test requires server version 4.0.
+This test requires a replica set with server version 4.0.

 - Set the following fail point: ``{configureFailPoint: "failCommand", mode: {times: 1},